zachywheeler/zachy-music-bot/README.md

 "token": "(your discord bot token)" "googletoken":"(your youtube token)"

-it plays, pauses, resumes, stops, searches youtube, and clears chat.
+it plays, pauses, resumes, stops, searches youtube, and clears chat